 Symptoms of Diabetic Foot

-Understanding diabetes and its effects on your body provides you with the tools necessary to watch for possible symptoms before they escalate into more serious medical conditions.
+Understanding diabetes and its effects on your body provide you with the tools necessary to watch for possible symptoms before they escalate into more serious medical conditions.
 Some of the signs to be on the lookout for include:

-- Burning or tingling sensation in your toes, feet, or ankles
+Burning or tingling sensation in your toes, feet, or ankles

-- Loss of sensation in any of these areas
+Loss of sensation in any of these areas

-- Diabetic foot pain
+Diabetic foot pain

-- Sores or wounds that heal slowly or not at all
+Sores or wounds that heal slowly or not at all

-- Discoloration of the skin around your toes or feet, possibly even spreading up your legs
+Discoloration of the skin around your toes or feet, possibly even spreading up your legs

 A diabetic foot ulcer

 The first and least invasive treatment for diabetic foot pain involves monitoring and maintaining optimum blood sugar levels.
 This gives your body its best defense against blood flow problems and nerve damage.
 Once you’re under Dr. Petkov’s care, he may recommend diabetic foot treatments that you can do at home, such as:

-- Monitoring your foot’s condition daily.
+Monitoring your foot’s condition daily.
 Set a time every day, such as when you remove your shoes at night, to check your feet for any sores, red spots, blisters, ingrown nails, warts, warm spots, corns or calluses, or any other abnormality.
 Constant checking keeps more serious diabetic foot problems at bay.
 Don’t forget to check between your toes.

-- Carefully smooth any calluses or corns using a pumice stone after your shower or bath.
+Carefully smooth any calluses or corns using a pumice stone after your shower or bath.
 Don’t use over-the-counter medicated liquids or plasters, as they can burn your skin.
 Don’t cut these areas away as the wounds may not heal well.

-- Wash your feet daily in warm, soapy water.
+Wash your feet daily in warm, soapy water.
 Carefully dry your feet, paying attention to the skin between your toes.
 Don’t soak your feet since this dries your skin.
 Use talcum powder if your feet stay moist.

 Keep toenails neatly trimmed, cutting straight across to help prevent ingrown toenails.
 Use an emery board to file any rough edges.
 Discuss nail care with your New Jersey podiatrist Dr. Petkov if you can’t feel your feet, if you have a tendency towards ingrown nails, or if your nails are yellowed or thick.
 Take your own nail tools to pedicure appointments to reduce the chance of infection.

 Protect your feet from extreme temperatures.
 Keep them warm during cold months and protected from hot surfaces such as heaters, hot pavement or hot sand.
 Use sunscreen to prevent sunburn.

-- Wear supportive footwear at all times, even indoors.
+Wear supportive footwear at all times, even indoors.
 Make sure your shoes fit well and are breathable.
 Wear socks, but not tight hose.
 If you have hallux valgus, make sure your shoes are wide enough to reduce pressure.

 Cease smoking.
 Smoking makes already troubled circulatory problems even worse.

-- Be physically active, making sure to stretch your feet and wiggle toes often to keep blood flow healthy.
+Be physically active, making sure to stretch your feet and wiggle toes often to keep blood flow healthy.
 Elevate your feet whenever you sit down to keep blood from pooling in your legs.

 Diabetic Foot Treatment